 Zinc.
 As a cofactor for neurotransmitters, zinc influences regulation of γ-aminobutyric acid (GABA), serotonin, and dopamine, all of which may play roles in ADHD.
 Poor zinc status is common and can delay cognitive development; it has been found with greater frequency in hyperactive children compared with controls.
 A small study in Canada found ADHD children were 8 times more likely to have zinc deficiency compared with age-matched population data.
 Zinc status has been reported in a small sample to correlate with response to amphetamine treatment, and controlled clinical trials in the Middle East, an area of zinc deficiency, support the possibility that supplemental zinc (55-150 mg ZnSO4/day) may improve response to methylphenidate or improve symptoms of hyperactivity and impulsiveness when used as monotherapy.,, However, these reports leave questions about sample retention and data analysis, and further controlled clinical trials are required.

 Iron.
-A recent meta-analysis found low serum ferritin levels to be more prevalent in patients with ADHD than in healthy controls.
+A 2017 meta-analysis found low serum ferritin levels to be more prevalent in patients with ADHD than in healthy controls.
 Iron deficiency is associated with decreased dopamine transporter density and activity, causing increased extracellular dopamine.
 Deficiency may also result in dysfunction in the basal ganglia.
-Supplementation may improve symptoms in ADHD patients with low serum ferritin. ,
+Supplementation may improve symptoms in ADHD patients with low serum ferritin.,

 Polyunsaturated fatty acids.
-ADHD patients may have lower levels of omega-3 fatty acids, higher levels of omega-6 and a higher n6:n3 ratio.
-A recent meta-analysis supports these findings and suggests this leads to an overproduction of pro-inflammatory cytokines that alters neurotransmitter systems.
-The efficacy of supplementation continues to be evaluated. ,
+ADHD patients may have lower levels of omega-3 fatty acids, higher levels of omega-6 and a higher n6:n3 ratio., A 2016 meta-analysis supports these findings and suggests this leads to an overproduction of pro-inflammatory cytokines that alters neurotransmitter systems.
+The efficacy of supplementation continues to be evaluated.,

 Oxidative stress.
 Markers of inflammation may be higher in ADHD patients, suggesting insufficient responses to oxidative stress., This could be exacerbated by nutrient-poor diets.
 Some have hypothesized that antioxidant-rich plant compounds such as Ginkgo biloba, ginseng, and pycnogenol (pine bark extract) may help reduce oxidative stress.